DEFRA/flood-gis/README.md

 `datastore.xml`

+_Notes_

-Note: verify the connection paramaters match those configured for the local docker db then copy to `geoserver/data/workspaces/flood/flooddev/datastore.xml`
+1. verify the connection paramaters match those configured for the local docker db then copy to `geoserver/data/workspaces/flood/flooddev/datastore.xml`

+2. this file is in .gitignore as it could potentially include secrets so needs recreating in a new clone of the repo

 ```
 <dataStore>
   <id>DataStoreInfoImpl--30633af1:14863bcf984:-7fff</id>